MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 Some custom exceptions have been designed for specific situations:

-- `409`: when the client tries to violate the contraint about uniqueness based on the name
+- `409`: when the client tries to violate the constraint about uniqueness based on the name
 - `400`: used both when validation of request fails against the schema or when the request references some data that is not stored in the service
 - `500`: when something in the service is not working as expected.
 This could be a communication error with neo4j or some constraint failures.
 Before reaching some points that will generate unmanaged runtime exceptions, a specific exception is thrown providing a message to the client.